PEESEgroup/poultry-CLCO/README.md

 # Combined Techno-Economic and Life-Cycle Optimization of Poultry Manure Management Pathways

-This readme document is intended to aid others in using the model and reproducing results from the paper TBD under consideration at ES&T.
+This readme document is intended to aid others in using the model and reproducing results from the paper "Consequential life cycle optimization of poultry manure management technologies in a food-energy-water-waste nexus" under consideration at Environmental Science & Technology.

-TODO: Include license in the github repo

 # Running the model
 ## Installation